swift-server/sswg/proposals/NNNN-discordbm.md

 ## Proposed solution

-DiscordBM provides an elegant, robust, type-safe, swifty and [insert positive word here] way to communicate with Discord's bot APIs.
-This can be useful to bridge the gap between the Swift community and Discord bots.
+DiscordBM provides an elegant, robust and type-safe way to communicate with Discord's bot APIs, therefore bridging the gap between the Swift community and Discord bots.

 ## Design

 DiscordBM not only comes with the core and necessary means to communicate with Discord, but also has a bunch of convenience or useful stuff that users might otherwise need to implement themselves.
-I'll try to explain the core implementation in detail, and briefly mention some of the rest.
+This document first  explains the core implementation in detail, and then briefly mention some of the surrounding features.

 ### Core Of DiscordBM